danielapai/bioverse/docs/module1.rst

     generator_transit

     Generator with 11 steps:
-    0: Function 'create_stars_Gaia' with 3 keyword arguments.
+    0: Function 'create_stars_Gaia' with 9 keyword arguments.
-    1: Function 'create_planets_SAG13' with 9 keyword arguments.
+    1: Function 'create_planets_SAG13' with 10 keyword arguments.
     2: Function 'assign_orbital_elements' with 4 keyword arguments.
     3: Function 'compute_transit_params' with 2 keyword arguments.
     4: Function 'assign_mass' with 2 keyword arguments.
-    5: Function 'geometric_albedo' with 2 keyword arguments.
+    5: Function 'geometric_albedo' with 3 keyword arguments.
-    6: Function 'compute_habitable_zone_boundaries' with no keyword arguments.
+    6: Function 'compute_habitable_zone_boundaries' with 1 keyword arguments.
     7: Function 'classify_planets' with no keyword arguments.
     8: Function 'scale_height' with no keyword arguments.
-    9: Function 'Example1_water' with 3 keyword arguments.
+    9: Function 'Example1_water' with 4 keyword arguments.
-    10: Function 'Example2_oxygen' with 2 keyword arguments.
+    10: Function 'Example2_oxygen' with 3 keyword arguments.

 Passing keyword arguments
 *************************

 Many of the functions in the Generator accept keyword arguments that affect the properties of the simulated sample.
 For example, the :func:`~bioverse.functions.create_planets_SAG13` function scales the planet occurrence rates via its keyword argument ``eta_Earth``.
-There are two ways to change it.
+There are two ways to change it, and both are presisted across all steps that use it:

-**One-time override** — pass it directly to :func:`~bioverse.generator.Generator.generate`.
-The change applies only to that single call:
+**Method 1** — pass it directly to :func:`~bioverse.generator.Generator.generate`.:

 .. code-block:: python

     sample = generator.generate(eta_Earth=0.15)

-**Persistent change** — use :meth:`~bioverse.generator.Generator.set_arg` to update the stored default across all future calls:
+**Method 2** — use :meth:`~bioverse.generator.Generator.set_arg` to update the stored default across all future calls:

 .. code-block:: python